 And when you find yourself in it, you do the best that you can.

-But at the same time, I'm not going to sit here and take the thing that's happening to me and suggest that my whole country is corrupt and that my current president is corrupt, and that they're going to go out and try to find people like me and blame people like me or you for wanting to blow up the Pentagon next or the Capitol building.
+But at the same time, I'm not going to sit here and take the thing that's happening to me and suggest that my whole country is corrupt and that my current president is corrupt and that they're going to go out and try to find people like me and blame people like me or you for wanting to blow up the Pentagon next or the Capitol building.

-My case, when the prosecutors say they've got no evidence and they want to violate a legal privilege to get some, I mean, you know, that that that's that's pretty clear case of abuse, if you ask me, everybody can see that it is happening out in the open.
+My case, when the prosecutors say they've got no evidence and they want to violate a legal privilege to get some, I mean, you know, that's pretty clear case of abuse, if you ask me.

-The business here with the Patriot Act does not target innocent citizens, and it doesn't target purely political enemies of this administration.
+The business here with the Patriot Act does not target innocent citizens and it doesn't target purely political enemies of this administration.

 The Clinton people did that.